-In this work, we have assumed that the images we wish to reconstruct are similar to those in the training dataset used to train the generative model.
+As in most machine learning approaches, we have assumed that the images we wish to reconstruct are similar to those in the training dataset used to train the generative model.
 This is not obvious in medical imaging, where damage, tumors, and illness can lead to different image presentations that may be far from those of healthy volunteers used to create datasets.
-Modeling this, e.g. by sparse deviations [10], [13] away from the range of a generative model, is an interesting area of future development.
-To bring this work closer to real applications, future work could also consider complex images and parallel MRI.
+Modeling this, e.g. by sparse deviations [12, 15] away from the range of a generative model, is an interesting area of future development.